DUNE-DAQ/runconf-ui/docs/developer_guide.md

 ### The Repo Manager

-Two repo managers are available, all inheriting from `RepoManagerInterface`:
+Two repo managers are available, both inheriting from `RepoManagerInterface`:

 **`LocalRepoManager`** manages repositories on the local filesystem.
 It requires the apparatus name and a path to the configuration directory.
 It uses `get_configs_with_session()` to find all `.data.xml` files in that directory that contain a `Session` DAL.